Discrete-time, discrete-state multistate Markov models from the perspective of algebraic statistics: Examples and applications

 As with the discussion concerning the homogeneous case, we directly observe that the $t\rightarrow h$ transition occurs with high probability, and here specifically we can discern that it occurs at the very first two adjacent time pairs ($\ell=2$ in Table~\ref{tab:mle_nonhom}).
 This is again due to the common word instances that start with this bigram in the English language.
 In that sense, the nonhomogeneous setting provides us with more information because we can identify specific positions within words that carry a high likelihood of encountering a specific bigram; something we were not able to comment on in the homogeneous case.
 Similarly, the pair $i \rightarrow n$ occurs with high probability both at the initial adjacent time instances, but also even later in positions $13\rightarrow 14$ ($\ell=14$ in Table~\ref{tab:mle_nonhom}) for longer words.

 We can perform the same calculation for the probability of the word ``the" using equation~\eqref{eqn: applic_path_prob}, but with the understanding that these are now time-dependent conditional probabilities (the estimators of transition probabilities from Table~\ref{tab:mle_nonhom} specifically depend on the character placements within the actual word).
 Observe that we employ the same initial distribution, as was mentioned previously.
 We obtain the product: $0.147 \times 0.6665 \times 0.4519 = 0.0443. $ Under the nonhomogeneous case, the probability of encountering the word ``the" is higher than in the homogeneous case, but this is unsurprising due to our previous discussion.
+As an interesting point of comparison, the empirical proportion of the word ``the" in the cleaned Shakespeare corpus used for the analysis is $0.0325.$ This is closer to the estimate of the probability of path ``the" under the nonhomogeneous case ($0.0443$) than the homogeneous case ($0.0176$).

+\begin{remark} In light of the discussion in Example~\ref{example:homogeneous_MLE}, we want to investigate in the dataset the possible discrepancies between the ordering of observed word counts and the ordering of the fitted MLE probabilities.
+To do this, we compare the ranks induced by the empirical counts with the ranks induced by these fitted probabilities.

+Using the Shakespeare corpus dataset, we have a column that identifies the number of occurrences of a particular word trajectory.
+We can thus easily calculate the empirical proportion, as well as calculate its fitted probability under the homogeneous Markov model in the same manner as in equation~\eqref{eqn: applic_path_prob}.
+We can subsequently rank the words according to these two computations.
+We note that words having large differences between these two ranks are those whose empirical prominence in the data differs the most from their fitted probability under the model.

+As way of illustration, in Table~\ref{tab:word_rank_discrepancies}, we see that words such as ``northumberland" or ``cleopatra" often show up because they appear repeatedly in Shakespeare's works.
+Nonetheless, they are assigned very small fitted probabilities because our homogeneous model captures general transition patterns between letters, instead of play-specific repetitions of particular names.

+As in Example~\ref{example:homogeneous_MLE}, the vector of empirical proportions of words does not belong to the variety of the vanishing ideal of the first-order multistate Markov model.
+Consider four paths (``trace", ``grade", ``trade", ``grace") with respective counts $(12, 0, 43, 622)$.
+By Proposition~\ref{prop:generating set general} ($I = (\text{tr}), I' = (\text{gr}), J = (\text{a}), S = (\text{ce}), S' = (\text{de})$), the polynomial

+belongs to the vanishing ideal of the nonhomogeneous first-order multistate Markov model, and hence also to that of the homogeneous first-order multistate Markov model.
+The first term of the polynomial evaluates to zero, but the second does not.
+Hence, the polynomial vanishes neither on the counts nor on the empirical proportions.
+Such examples are easy to construct: for any two words sharing a letter at the same position, if swapping all letters after that position yields at least one letter combination that is not an actual word, its observed count will be zero, making one term of the polynomial zero while the other remains nonzero. \end{remark}